-The Company has evaluated all other issued and ASUs not yet adopted and believes the adoption of these standards will not have a material impact on its condensed consolidated statements of operations and comprehensive loss, balance sheets, or statements of cash flows.
+The Company has evaluated all other issued and ASUs not yet adopted and believes the adoption of these standards will not have a material impact on its consolidated financial statements.

 3. Revenue Recognition

 The following table presents revenue disaggregated by type and geography: